The Pas (electoral district)

-The Pas was a provincial electoral division in the Canadian province of Manitoba.
+The Pas was a provincial electoral district in north-central Manitoba, Canada.
 It was created in 1912 following the expansion of the province's northern border, and existed until its dissolution in 2018.
-It was named for the rural city of The Pas.
+It was named for the rural town of The Pas.

 Until the 1960s, elections in The Pas were deferred until a few weeks after the rest of the province for logistical reasons.
 It was not unheard of for politicians from the south of the province to run in The Pas after being chosen as cabinet ministers by newly elected provincial governments; Edward Brown and John Bracken were both elected in this manner.

-The Pas was located in the north of the province.
-It was bordered by Rupertsland to the east and south, Thompson and Flin Flon to the north, Swan River and Lake Winnipeg to the south, and the province of Saskatchewan to the west.
-Besides The Pas, it also includes Easterville and Norway House.
+Located in the north of the province, The Pas was bordered by the riding of Rupertsland to the east and south, Thompson and Flin Flon to the north, Swan River and Lake Winnipeg to the south, and the province of Saskatchewan to the west.
+In addition to the Town of The Pas, it also included Easterville and Norway House.